 The latest on our COVID-19 vaccination efforts

-- Gundersen patients and non-patients age 12 and older can get the COVID-19 vaccine at Gundersen.
+- Patients and non-patients age 12 and older can get the COVID-19 vaccine at Gundersen.

 - Walk-in vaccine appointments are available at the Gundersen Onalaska Clinic 8 a.m. to 3 p.m.
 Mondays, Tuesdays and Thursdays.
 The vaccine clinic is closed Wednesdays and Fridays.

 - Walk-in appointments are also available at select Gundersen regional locations.
 Check the list of Gundersen locations offering COVID-19 vaccine and call for availability.

-- Adult Gundersen patients can also schedule their appointment through MyChart or by calling the scheduling line at (608) 775-6829.
-Adult non-patients can call the scheduling line.
+- Adult Gundersen patients can walk-in, schedule their appointment through MyChart, or call the scheduling line at (608) 775-6829.
+Adult non-patients can walk-in or call the scheduling line.
 Press option 2.

 - Be prepared: Watch this video before your appointment.